 Japanese Patent Office, Examination Guidelines for Patent and Utility Model in Japan, Part III, ch.
-2, § 3, at 6 (2015).
-This guidance is similar to the guidance under the patent laws of Europe, China, and South Korea.
+2, § 3-3.1.3 (2018).12 Again, the guidance of the Japanese Patent Office is no different than the guidance under the patent laws of Europe, China, and South Korea.